 The door lock is permanently joined with the door.
 The door handle can be moved.
-When pulling the door handle with the integrated key inserted, paint or key can be damaged.
-There is a risk of property damage.
+When pulling the door handle with the integrated key inserted, paint or the integrated key can be damaged.
+There is a risk of damage to property.
 Remove the integrated key before pulling the outside door handle.